About The Winnipeg Humane Society

 A: We adopt as many as we can and on occasion, we use foster parents for short-term care.

-Due to the constant need to make room for the never-ending numbers of homeless cats in our shelter, euthanasia for space is unfortunately inevitable.
 New programs and initiatives have helped reduced the euthanasia rate.
 This number could be even lower if no-kill shelters/rescues were able to take more cats, and more was done to reduce cat reproduction through spay and neuter.

 The WHS does not like to have to euthanize cats and deals with heartbreaking decisions each and every day.
 This is our reality.

-The fact is – there are too many cats and not enough space in shelters/rescues and adoptable homes.
+The fact is – there are too many cats and not enough resources in shelters/rescues and adoptable homes.
 We could have doubled the size of our shelter and still have filled it with cats.
 We do not believe this is a humane option.

 The elimination of euthanasia cannot occur until the cat overpopulation crisis is eliminated.